summerwind/whitebox-controller/docs/configuration.md

 ## Webhook configuration

-The `webhook` key in the configuration file defines the settings for webhook server.
-This server provides admission webhooks for Kubernetes.
+The `webhook` key in the configuration file defines the settings for admission webhook server.

 Webhook configuration contains Validation Webhooks and Mutation Webhooks for resources.
 The following is an example of a webhook configuration.